ZJUGKC/GKC/doc/compiler/develop.md

 1. Define grammar by left recursion.
 1. Use the first rule for reduction-reduction conflicts.
 1. Use the shift operation for shift-reduction conflicts.
+1. Do not use nullable nonterminals and nullable production rules.
+1. Do not design ambiguous grammar, i.e., the nonterminal should not appear two or more times in right-hand side.
+1. The first nonterminal in the left-hand side of the first production rule is considered as the start nonterminal.
+The PDA generator would add a special production rule `S->start_nonterminal` implicitly.

 The grammar file for WLANG is named as `wlang.gra`.